PierceRTarleton/Cart_1.0/README.md

 # Cart_1.0
-Schema for a Cart API, of an E-commerce
+Schema for a Cart API, of an E-commerce API